mithunkumarc/learning_angular/services/ReadMe.md

 - if parent and child component both declare same dependency(services) in providers.
 - two instances of services are created, one at child level and one at parent level(avoid this scenario).
 - if you skip declaring dependency(service) in child component, it will look in parent component and use that dependency. (best scenario - injectable root)
+- if component and services (providers ) tightely coupled, when component destroyed, service also get destroyed.